ekmartinez/Linux_Notes/README.md

 ## Proxy

-Anonymizing traffic through tor (proxy servers can be configured)
+Anonymizing traffic through tor (proxy servers can be used instead on the configuration file.)

 ```bash
 sudo pacman -S proxychains-ng tor